 Carrots are another nutritious choice for a snack.
 Carrots are filled with essential vitamins and nutrients and are visually appealing as well.
 Steamed carrot slices are healthy.
 However, your toddler may not be able to chew on raw carrot just yet.
 So what do you do?
 Steam the carrot slices instead so that they turn soft and chewy, making it easy for your child to eat them.

 Simply serve them in a bowl with a little sauce or dip to make it tastier.

 3) Watermelon cubes

 Your toddler is guaranteed to love this finger food.
 It is sweet and delicious and makes a juicy meal.
 Give your child deseeded, cut watermelon and you will see it disappear in no time.
-Give a twist to the fruit by sprinking a little chaat masala powder and black salt.
+Give a twist to the fruit by sprinkling a little chaat masala powder and black salt.

-LIVESCIENCE says that watermelon is a hydrating food packed with nutrients such as vitamins A, B6, and C and antioxidants and amino acids.
+Watermelon is a hydrating food packed with nutrients such as vitamins A, B6, and C and antioxidants and amino acids.

 4) Steamed fish

 The best way to introduce your toddler to fish is in the form of steamed fish.
 You must take utmost care to remove the pin bones (if any) before you steam the fish.

 Steamed fish is soft and easy to chew.
 It is also packed with nutrients.
 Freshwater fish such as salmon is rich in DHA, a fatty acid that promotes brain development.

 Cut the steamed fish into small pieces before giving it to your child.